 Save the date for Transitions' People Who Care event, Wednesday, October 2, 2019 date at The Centennial Hotel Spokane (Formerly Hotel RL by Red Lion Spokane at the Park) located at 303 W. North River Drive.

 In 2018, our theme reflected a key value at Transitions - Growth and Wholeness.
 We believe each individual is a work in progress on a journey toward integration of mind, body and spirit, with the hope of financial stability, emotional, physical and spiritual peace.

 Transitions would never exist without the support of the Spokane community.
 Are you someone who believes, like we do, that women and children deserve a chance to grow and become their whole selves?
 Do you believe that no woman or child should live on the street?
 Then you are one of us - one of the people who care.

+Please consider participating as a Table Captain this year for breakfast, lunch or both!
 Show the community that you care by volunteering, attending the event, filling a table of eight, or sponsoring.
 We can't end poverty and homelessness without you.
-The success of this event literally keeps our doors open for the more than 1,600 women and their children who turn for us to help each year.
+The success of this event literally keeps our doors open for the more than 1,700 women and children who turn for us to help each year.

-Make a committment for our 15th Annual People Who Care Event on Thursday, October 5, 2017 by clicking below or RSVP here.
+Make a committment for our 17th Annual People Who Care Event on Wednesday, October 2, 2019 by clicking below or RSVP here.

 Thank you for supporting our mission to help end poverty and